paulocaldas/Treadmilling-Speed-Analysis/tracking_analysis/README.md

 This folder contains a python notebook `analyze_tracks.ipynb` that uses TrackMate's XML file as input and computes: <br>

-* Velocities distribuition (histogram) directly from particle displacement
+* Velocities distribution (histogram) directly from particle displacement
-* Velocitiy distribution (histogram) from fitting MSD curves individually (assuming directed motion)
+* Velocity distribution (histogram) from fitting MSD curves individually (assuming directed motion)
 * Average velocity from fitting a weighted-mean MSD curve (assuming a directed motion)
 * Velocity auto-correlation function

 works for a single file or in batch. <br>
-the output is a pdf containg all figs and an excel containing all data to plot elsewhere All the necessary modules are inside the `analyze_tracks` folder.* <br>
+the output is a pdf containing all figs and an excel containing all data to plot elsewhere All the necessary modules are inside the `analyze_tracks` folder.* <br>

 ## Usage Requirements